|Update - Debian Buster - 23. August 2019|

 As a shortcut we now create an image with a slightly updated timestamp:

-sudo edi -v image create --clean pi23-stretch-armhf.yml sudo edi -v image create pi23-stretch-armhf.yml
+sudo edi -v image create --clean pi23-buster-armhf.yml sudo edi -v image create pi23-buster-armhf.yml

 Now we are ready to upload the Mender update artifact (see